joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7141460/2026/03/23/masters-mailbag-submit-your-questions-for-golf-reporter-gabby-herzig/

 **Passenger Jet and Fire Truck Crash at LaGuardia Airport, Leaving 2 Dead**\
-`The two pilots of a Air Canada Express jet were killed after a collision with a Port Authority fire truck on Sunday at LaGuardia Airport in New York.
-Audio from the tower indicated that an air traffic controller may have been distracted by an earlier incident.`\
+`The two pilots of a Air Canada Express jet were killed after a collision with a Port Authority fire truck on Sunday at LaGuardia Airport in New York.`\
 https://nytimes.com/video/nyregion/100000010795871/laguardia-crash-air-canada-fire-truck.html

 **Bipartisan bill introduced to ban sports from prediction markets**\